Gotmished/holbertonschool-validation/module3_task2/README.md

 Creates a new post in the contents/post folder with POST_TITLE and POST_NAME set from the ENV variables.

+'package':
+Creates a zip archive of the latest build, and stores in awesome-website.zip

+'unit-tests':
+Runs each make recipe

 ## Workflow

 Currently making use of Github action to: